rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/no-analyzer/index.md

 simulation.setAnalyzerProperties(analyzer, 1.0, 0.5)
 {{< /highlight >}}

-In this example, this is achieved by calling the `run_simulation` function for up and down polarization of the incident neutron beam:
+In this example, this is achieved by calling the `run_simulation` function for up and down polarization of the incident neutron beam as follows:

 {{< highlight python>}}
 q, results_p = run_simulation(ba.kvector_t(0,  1, 0))